chainguard-dev/pull-secret-updater/README.md

   labels:
     pull-secret-updater.chainguard.dev/identity: <identity UID>
 type: kubernetes.io/dockerconfigjson
-data:
+data: ''
 ```

-After creating the secret, the controller will update it to contain the short-lived token.
+After creating the empty secret, the controller will update it to contain the short-lived token.
 The controller will update the token before it expires.

 From here, you can use the pull token as described in official docs: